arhohuttunen/arhohuttunen.com/content/posts/spring-boot-jsontest/index.md

 ---
 title: Testing Serialization With Spring Boot @JsonTest
 date: 2021-05-07
+summary: This article explains why testing JSON serialization and deserialization separately can improve reliability, especially for custom types or formats.
+It shows how to use lightweight test setups to verify that objects are correctly converted to and from JSON.
+Examples cover both serialization and deserialization with practical assertions for expected output and input.
+description: Learn how to test JSON serialization and deserialization for custom types and formats using lightweight, focused integration tests.
 categories:
   - Spring Boot
 tags:
   - testing
-summary: Sometimes we need to customize serialization of properties in Spring.
-Learn how to test JSON serialization with Spring Boot @JsonTest.
 ---

 In this article, we look at how to write tests for JSON serialization and deserialization.